 The London Children’s Museum provides children and their grown-ups with extraordinary hands-on learning experiences in a distinctly child-centred environment.
 Part of the London community for 40 years, the Children’s Museum is where more than 88,000 children and their families visit each year to dream and play, and gather to learn and grow.

 Exhibits and stimulating learning experiences allow children to explore history and heritage, investigate the complexities of science and social relationships, and celebrate the beauty in art and culture.
 The Children’s Museum helps children indulge their curiosity and play their way to a life of innovation and creative discovery.

 Charitable Registration No. 10808 7263 RR0001

-The London Children’s Museum is situated on the traditional territories of the Anishinaabeg, Haudenosaunee, Lenaapeewak, and Attawandaron peoples.
-Today, the First Nations communities of this area include the Chippewas of the Thames First Nation, Oneida Nation of the Thames, Munsee-Delaware Nation, and a growing urban indigenous population.
+The London Children’s Museum is a settler organization situated on the traditional territories of the Anishinaabeg, Haudenosaunee, Lenaapeewak, and Attawandaron peoples.
+Today, the First Nations communities of this area include the Chippewas of the Thames First Nation, Oneida Nation of the Thames, Munsee-Delaware Nation, and a growing urban Indigenous population.
 The London Children’s Museum honours the heritage, diversity, and contributions of these communities, and of all the Original Peoples of Turtle Island.